 Atlantic hurricane season 2017: What you should know

-Hurricane Irma, a Category 5 hurricane, has already wreaked havoc in the Caribbean, including the islands of Barbuda, St. Thomas, St. Martin and Puerto Rico.
+Hurricane Irma, a Category 4 hurricane, has already wreaked havoc in the Caribbean, with at least 19 already killed by the deadly storm.

-The storm, which is set to strike South Florida, was approximately 120 miles southeast of Grand Turk Island in Turks and Caicos, the National Hurricane Center said Thursday in a 11 a.m.
-ET advisory.
+The storm is located about 450 miles southeast of Miami, and about 80 miles northeast of Cuba, the National Hurricane Center said Friday morning.

+It is headed west-northwest at 16 mph with maximum sustained winds of 150 mph and is currently moving between the central Bahamas and the north coast of Cuba.

 Both Florida and South Carolina have declared a state of emergency as they make storm preparations.